 You can use this cordial for a large variety of things.
 Marinate summer berries in it, drizzle it over cakes, mix it into cocktails, sweeten your lemonade or just use it mixed with ice cold water and a few slices of fresh lime.
 That is at least what I love to do the most.
 Just a simple, tall glass filled with refreshing lime and elderflower cordial at the end of a hot day.
 There’s nothing like it.

 - 200g (7 oz or 5 cups) of elderflowers without stems, about 45 heads

 - 2 limes, zested and sliced

 - Collect only fresh flower heads and make sure the tiny buds have just opened and use them the same day.
 This is important because the lovely fragrance will turn into bitterness if you wait too long.
 Do not wash the flower heads because you will lose too much flavour.

 - Make sure to look through them carefully and remove any insects.
 While doing so make sure to remove unopened buds and any flowers that are not perfectly fresh.
 They will otherwise spoil the taste.
-When you are done with this the most labour intense task is done.
+When you are done with this, the most labour intensive task is done.

 - Place the flowers with the citric acid and zested lime slices with their peel in a large pot with lid.

 - In a second pot, bring the water and sugar to a boil and remove from the hot stove top.
 Pour the sugary, hot water over the flower mix and give it a stir.
 Cover with a tight fitting lid or plate and leave to steep overnight.

 - The next day, strain the cordial through a fine mesh sieve or cheesecloth.
 Discard the flower and lime mix.
 Fill the cordial into sterilised bottles or jars and store in a dark and cool place.